PrasannaAdiga/spring-cloud-with-netflix/README.md

           health:
             show-details: always #To show other details in health endpoint
     ```
-  - View the helath information at 'http://host:port/actuator/health' and information at 'http://host:port/actuator/info'
+  - View the health information at 'http://host:port/actuator/health' and information at 'http://host:port/actuator/info'

 ### Prometheus
 To alert and monitoring system metrics